• Home

 You’ll need to set aside 3 hours at the very minimum to explore the grounds and 400-year-old living museum – don’t miss the glittering Sheesh Mahal, the stunning fountain in the centre of Amar Vilas and the surrounding view, Mor Chowk and its glass mosaic peacocks and Chini Chitrashala’s elaborate tile-work from far-flung corners of the world.

-Don’t forget that the exterior of the palace is just as breathtaking as the mesmerizing interior!
 The City Palace complex is a feast for the eyes and you’ll find yourself captivated by all of its colours and details – it won’t take long for you to realize why it is one of the top places to visit in Udaipur.

 Stained glass windows in the City Palace in Udaipur India